aarongustafson/aaron-gustafson.com/source/_posts/2015-01-08-webos-is-back.markdown

 ---
 layout: post
-title: “webOS is Back"
+title: webOS is Back
 date: 2015-01-08 10:17:09 -0500
 comments: true
-categories: [devices,“operating systems”,”web design”]
+categories: [devices,operating systems,web design]
-description: “It may have been the laughing stock in the app development community, but I’ve always had a soft spot in my heart for webOS.
-And now it’s back!”
+description: "It may have been the laughing stock in the app development community, but I’ve always had a soft spot in my heart for webOS.
+And now it’s back!"
 ---

 You may not remember it, but Palm’s groundbreaking—yes, I said groundbreaking—operating system, [webOS](https://en.wikipedia.org/wiki/WebOS), has been resuscitated yet again.
 This time by LG.